jdlambert0/Sovereign-Sentinel-Intelligence/princesspinnacle/bmad/docs/chapter_generation_plan.md

 This process automates the initial prose generation for each chapter within the current Act.

 *   **Execution Order:** Chapters will be processed sequentially (Chapter 1, then Chapter 2, etc.) within the current Act.
+*   **Previous Chapter Verification:** Before generating Chapter N (for N > 1), verify that Chapter N-1 has been successfully created and saved in its final polished form (`chapter_YYY-1_Title.md`).
+If N-1 is an Interlude, verify the previous Interlude or Chapter.
+If verification fails, halt and report.
 *   **BMAD Sync Check (Chapter-level):**
     *   **Action:** Before generating Chapter N, the `Write Agent` will automatically validate its specific chapter outline (from `chapters-actX.md`) against core `GEMINI.md` directives (e.g., correct character names, MaidKnight aesthetic, Evolution Rhythm structure).
     *   **Behavior on Discrepancy:** If critical discrepancies are found, the agent will **halt generation for that specific chapter**, log the error, and notify the human reviewer for intervention.
 It *may* proceed with other chapters if not interdependent.